SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Campbell University Jerry M. Wallace School of Osteopathic Medicine discussed a wide range of topics including differences between MDs and DOs, personal hobbies, healthcare policy changes, problem-solving scenarios, values alignment, and how to handle challenging situations.
-The interviews may have been in MMI format with potential non-disclosure agreements due to the variety of questions that were asked, including those related to ethical dilemmas, personal regrets, and decision-making processes.
+Students said most interesting question asked at Campbell University Jerry M. Wallace School of Osteopathic Medicine discussed a wide range of topics, including differences between MDs and DOs, personal interests and hobbies, views on healthcare policies, problem-solving scenarios, values alignment, and handling challenging situations.
+Many responses hinted at an MMI format and possible nondisclosure agreements due to mentions of specific questions asked and the interview structure.

 What was the most difficult question?